NickEtlon/AutoRunShadowPlay_Patcher/README.md

 Installation:

-download the batch from here
+download the batch from this my repo

 grab the ShadowPlay_Patcher.exe from https://github.com/furyzenblade/ShadowPlay_Patcher/releases

 put them together into a folder